TomSB1423/Obsidian-Darkside20k/Meeting Notes/Term 2/Week 4.md

 ## Questions
 - #question What is the difference between logs and data?
-	- logs are just print statments
+	- logs are just print statements
 - #question What does the Score mean when using TChain?
 	- Just the name of the object
 - #question How to draw the TPC detector volume using TCanvas -> https://root.cern.ch/doc/master/classTGeometry.html